thenfour/CafeMarcheDB/03-blitz/cmdb2/README.tenfour.md

   1. modify `schema.prisma`
   1. `blitz prisma db push`       // for intermediate prototyping
+  1. `blitz prisma format` // for generating schemas and formatting the .schema file.
-  1. `blitz prisma migrate dev --name <migration_name>` for committing schema change to be run in prod
+  1. `blitz prisma migrate dev --name <migration_name>` for committing schema change as a migration on dev. clobbers data.

 # how: reset db and start fresh